yiisoft/yii2/framework/UPGRADE.md

   The detection result is composed once per owner class, so such a condition can not be resolved there, and an attribute covered by conditional rules only is now left out of the map instead of being type-casted according to the first matching rule.
 Set `attributeTypes` explicitly if you rely on those attributes being type-casted.
+* `yii\mutex\PgsqlMutex` now maps each lock name to two 32-bit advisory-lock keys (a 64-bit keyspace) instead of two 16-bit keys.
+Existing lock names therefore produce different PostgreSQL keys than in 2.0.55.
+  If you acquire a `PgsqlMutex` lock across a rolling deployment, drain workers that still run 2.0.55 or earlier before starting workers on 2.0.56.
+An old worker and a new worker can otherwise hold different advisory locks for the same lock name at the same time.

 Upgrade from Yii 2.0.53
 -----------------------